actionquake/aq2-tng/Espionage.md

     * 0 is normal post-round teamplay with FF on.
     * 1 immediately kills all remaining members of the losing team.
     * 2 generates an invunerability shield on the remaining winning team members for the duration of post-round celebrations, so they can deal with the remaining losing team members in style
-* **esp_mustvolunteer** [0/1] - In non-matchmode games,
-    * 0 means that the leader is chosen at random on round start, unless someone `volunteers`.
-If that leader leaves, or toggles `volunteer`, it will choose a random player on that team to become leader
-    * 1 means a player must volunteer (using the `volunteer` command) to be the leader (in ETV mode, only Team 1 needs a leader).
-A round cannot start without a leader, exactly like a matchmode round can't start without both teams being Ready.
 * **esp_showleader** [0/1] - GHUD setting, enabling this will show a marker over your team's leader at all times so that you can find him
     * 0 disables the indicator hovering over your leader
     * 1 enables the indicator hovering over your leader, making him easy to keep track of